One person signs a paper, and another points to the line they must sign on.

 Maintenance Margin Requirements

 If your margin account falls below the maintenance margin requirements, your broker-dealer will issue a “margin call” and ask you to deposit more cash or stocks into your account.
-If you do not meet the margin call, your broker-dealer has the right to sell your stock.
-This is so you can increase your account equity until you reach the required maintenance margin.
-Although most broker-dealers will attempt to notify you, they are not required to make a margin call and can sell your stocks without consulting you first.
-Further, firms can increase maintenance margin requirements at any time and without prior notice.
+If you do not meet the call by investing additional money or stocks on margin for covered agency transactions, your broker-dealer has the right to sell your stock.
+You can increase your account equity until you reach the required maintenance margin.

 What is FINRA Rule 4210?